PascB/sose24-projekt-LLMs/README.md

 ## Goal:

-- Compare different text-to-image Opensource Models in their capacity of creating accurate monsters from the dungeon and dragons universum (using the monster manual as description basis).
+Compare different text-to-image Opensource Models in their capacity of creating accurate monsters from the dungeon and dragons universum (using the monster manual as description basis).

-### Example: DEVA
+### Example:
+**Deva** in hand-drawned style
 *"Devas are angels that act as divine messengers or agents to the Material P lane, the Shadowfell, and the Feywild and that can assume a form appropriate to the